JustinDFuller/justindfuller.com/word/quality.md

 We seem to have two types of Quality.
 The first is that which makes something what it is, its attributes (I'll call this "little-q quality").
 The second is that which distinguishes something from others, its rank (big-Q Quality).

 These are the definitions of quality.
 However, the dictionary includes another tidbit right at the top: *"L. qualitas"*.
 Indicating the etymology of this word; it comes from the Latin *qualitas*.
 The term was coined by Cicero; unsurprisingly, as he wrote three quarters of extant Latin writing from his time.
-Qualitas, in turn, is a calque of the ancient Greek "ποιότης" (poiótēs), literally: "the state of being (-της) a certain nature (ποιός)".
+Qualitas, in turn, is a calque of the ancient Greek "ποιότης" (poiótēs), literally: "the state of being (-της) a certain nature (ποιός)."

 ![Little-q quality](/image/little_q_quality.png)